Home care services

-If you’re finding it difficult to carry out personal care routines – such as washing or dressing – domiciliary care can provide the support you need to stay safe and independent in your own home.
+If you’re finding it difficult to carry out personal care routines – such as washing or dressing – home care can provide the support you need to stay safe and independent in your own home.

-If you’re searching for care at home, use our step-by-step guide to help you decide how to get the best help for your needs.
+If you’re searching for care at home, use our step-by-step guide and checklist to find the best care provider for your needs.

 Many older people are eligible for help with their care needs from their local authority.
 Find out about the needs assessment and professional support.

 Live-in care enables you to stay in your own home rather than move to a care home.
 Find out how live-in care works and if it could suit you.

 We offer guidance on choosing and interviewing personal care assistants, with information about the legal issues and financial matters.

 Introductory care agencies and service brokers

 Introduction agencies introduce carers to older people.
 Training and background checks are provided, but you employ the carer directly.